2 Days Around the Ring of Kerry: Things to Do in Killarney

 Visitor admiring the ancient ruins surrounded by spring daffodils in Killarney.

 The abbey played a crucial role in preserving Irish culture during the Dark Ages, since monks at Innisfallen were responsible for compiling the Annals of Innisfallen, a significant source of early Irish history chronicling events from 433 to 1453 AD.
+This tranquil island is quite peaceful to explore with an hour to wander the ruins now covered with lush vegetation.
+The lack of permanent residents also means many bugs fly around the ruins.

-Once you’ve returned from your tour of Innisfallen Island, consider exploring Ross Castle if time permits.
+After touring Innisfallen Island, explore Ross Castle if time permits.
 A well-preserved example of a late 15th-century tower house, Ross Castle was built by the O'Donoghue Mór clan on the edge of Lough Leane.
-This strategic position made it an important military site, remaining as one of the last significant strongholds in Munster to resist Oliver Cromwell's forces in the 1650s during the Irish struggle against English conquest.
-After being partially restored to its former glory, visitors today can explore the defensive features typical of Irish tower houses, including a bawn or defensive wall, flanker towers, and a murder hole, all designed to protect the inhabitants from attackers.
+This strategic position made it an important military site, remaining as one of the last significant strongholds in Munster to resist Oliver Cromwell's forces during the 1650s Irish struggle against English conquest.

 Historic Ross Castle by the lakeside under overcast skies in Killarney.